 A layer is a logical grouping of graphical elements that can be manipulated as a single unit.
 Layers are used to organize and manage the different components of a drawing or design.
 Each layer can contain different types of elements, such as pathes and text.
-Layers can also have different properties, such as color, line style, and visibility, which can be controlled independently.
+Layers can also have different properties, such as color, line style, and visibility; each can be controlled independently.

 Some of the main benefits of using layers include:

 Each shape of a design belongs to a layer.
 Shapes on different layers are displayed differently.
 For each layer a set of data is stored: